Parameterized Complexity (Advanced Course 2024 – 25)

 Lectures

-1. Introduction and Basic FPT-Results (slides handout, slides)
+1. Introduction and Basic FPT-Results (slides handout, slides, worksheet).

-2. Graph width notions, dynamical programming (slides handout, slides)
+2. Graph width notions, dynamical programming (slides handout, slides, worksheet)